View our posts

 3

 Improve academic behaviours such as homework, revision and reading.
 Assessments, observations and discussion with KS3 pupils indicate that disadvantaged pupils generally have lower levels of reading comprehension than peers.
 This impacts their progress in all subjects.
-Too many students fluency in literacy.
+Too many students lack fluency in literacy.

 4